 Day 5 – Taking Action

-- Planning student project and creating new policies in schools.
+- Planning student projects and creating new policies in schools.

 Day 6 – Course closure & cultural activities